Luc641/Amicus/artefacts/User-stories.md

 ## Lookup helped with request

 As an expert I want to be able to see the help requests I have previously helped with so that I can look up a solution if there is a similar help request.

+## Edit user information

+As a user, I want to be able to edit my information, so I can ensure the consistency of the account information.

+## Edit expert categories

+As a user, I want to be able to add a category that I have knowledge in, so I can be an expert and help people out.

+As an expert, I want to be able to leave a category, so I can stop providing help to the users.